MaciejDzikowski/CLC/readme.md

 The main goal of the project is adding two new features to [click](https://click.palletsprojects.com/en/8.1.x/) library.

 #### New features:
-- `help` parameter for `@click.arguemnt` decorator to preserve an UI consistency,
+- `help` parameter for `@click.argument` decorator to preserve an UI consistency,
-- second, not required parameter for `@click.arguemnt` decorator to give a possibility of creating a Python argument differed from an argument name displayed in a help message.
+- second, not required parameter for `@click.argument` decorator to give a possibility of creating a Python argument differed from an argument name displayed in a help message.
   - Allows to avoid shadowing built-in names, e.g. when argument has to be named "filter".

 ## Code links: